ekeilty17/ekeilty17.github.io/_posts/2023-11-01-how-I-remember-blackjack-basic-strategy.md

 ## The Most Likely Unknown Card Principle

-For the absolute beginner, the following general principle is enough to help them arive at the correct action in a plurality of cases.
+For the absolute beginner, the following general principle is enough to help them arrive at the correct action in a plurality of cases.

 <center>
 <strong><em>Assume all unknown cards are value 10</em></strong>